Nonprofit organizations with lean internal IT ownership

 Trigger: Authentication anomalies indicate possible misuse of privileged credentials.

-First Response: Contain account scope, validate affected systems, and execute incident communication protocol.
+First response: Contain account scope, validate affected systems, and execute incident communication protocol.

 Stabilization: Complete remediation, strengthen controls, and update runbooks with lessons learned.